Who are the Harassment Advisers?

 What support is available to me?

-The Harassment Advice Service is a completely confidential service where you can discuss your situation with a trained staff volunteer.
+The Harassment Advisers provide a completely safe and confidential space where you can discuss your situation with a trained staff volunteer.
 The Advisers can listen to your problem, offer impartial advice and talk you through your options.
 Your union harassment representative can also provide advice and support.

-Your email or call will be treated in complete confidence.
+If you email or call any of the Harassment Advisers this will be treated in complete confidence.